‘Dancing With The Stars’ Athletes: 2 Heartbreaking Eliminations On Night 1

 In a new, live voting twist, two couples were eliminated on ‘DWTS’ just as the competition was heating up!
 See who got the top score during the premiere below!

 We’re back, baby!
 It’s season 26 of Dancing With The Stars and it’s an all-athlete cast!
 As we watched the athletes dance for the first time, fans got to vote in real time, resulting in a double elimination at the end of the show!
-Follow along with our live blog here…
+Read our full recap here.

 Chris Mazdzer and Witney Carson danced a sexy Salsa to “Mr. Put It Down” by Ricky Martin featuring Pitbull.
 It had an incredible hands-free lift!
 They got a 21 out of 30 from the judges!
 Not a bad start!
 Next, basketball player Kareem Abdul-Jabbar and Lindsay Arnold did a Cha Cha to “Signed, Sealed, Delivered (I’m Yours)” by Stevie Wonder.
 He is so tall!
 “How can I criticize a national treasure?
 Simple, dignified, and nicely done,” judge Bruno Tonioli said.
 Carrie Ann Inaba said it was energetic and entertaining.
 Len Goodman said he gave it his all but needs to loosen up a bit.
 They got a 17!